Commercial Investing guide

 Sensitive to economic conditions

 Commercial property is directly linked to what’s happening in the economy.
-During COVID for example, our specialists have seen a decline in demand for certain office assets and retail assets.
+During COVID for example, our specialists saw a decline in demand for certain office assets and retail assets.
 This has been the result of more people working from home and shopping online.
 However, where consumer demand for these assets has fallen, others have fared incredibly well.

 Industrial assets such as warehouses have flourished, with growing demand for online companies needing storage to park their goods.
 At the same time, smaller offices, coffee shops and local supermarkets in suburban areas have done incredibly well as people are staying close to home.